mongodb/docs/source/install.rst

    For more information concerning PyMongo installation, see the `the PyMongo documentation <http://api.mongodb.org/python/2.0.1/installation.html>`_.

+6. If your datacenter requires that you proxy outbound connections through an, you must use a version of Python greater than 2.6.1.
+Additionally, you will need export the "``https_proxy``" environment variable (or "``HTTPS_PROXY``" on Windows.)

 Consider the ``README`` file distributed with the agent for more information.
 When all dependencies are successfully installed, you may proceed to installing the agent.